dipeshm01/NederlandseTaal/003-verb.md

 - volgt - follow
     > U volgt een opleiding - you are following a course

+- voorkomen -
+    > De politie probeert ook problemen te voorkomen
+    >> The police also tries to prevent problems

 - vouw - fold
     > Ik vouw de kleren - I fold the clothes
     > kun je de kleren opvouwen en bewaren - can you fold the clothes and keep